Kimplul/hid-tmff2/docs/T500RS_FFBEFFECTS.md

   - effect_type = 0x24 (sawtooth down)
 - Same envelope and periodic packet structure as sine wave

-**Note:** Offset field allows DC bias (Direct Current bias - a constant force offset) - useful for asymmetric waveforms like sawtooth where you want to shift the entire waveform up or down.
-This creates a net force in one direction over time.
+**Note:** Offset field allows shifting the waveform up or down by adding a constant force.
+Useful for asymmetric waveforms like sawtooth to create a net force in one direction over time.

 ### 6. RAMP EFFECTS